SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

     $mvn clean install -Dskip.agent.package.container=false -Dskip.microservice.package=false

 After a successful build you will be provided with a zip file in target directory.
-The zip can be deployed to the platform according to
+The zip can be deployed to the platform according to deployment guide.

 ## Improve the Microservice